skip to content

 Studying Automotive Technology at Weber State

-Weber State’s automotive program prepares students who have a passion for cars and other vehicles for successful careers with automotive industry leaders.
+Weber State University's automotive program equips students with a passion for automotive and advanced technology, preparing them for successful careers with top automotive industry leaders.

 Automotive Technology Highlights